puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

         For more information, see the [`environment_classes` API documentation][].

-    * `compile-mode`: Recommended.
-The default value is `on`.
+    * `compile-mode`: The default value depends on JRuby versions, for 1.7 it is `off`, for 9k it is `jit`.
 Used to control JRuby's "CompileMode", which may improve performance.
 A value of `jit` enables JRuby's "just-in-time" compilation of Ruby code.
 A value of `force` causes JRuby to attempt to pre-compile all Ruby code.

     * `profiling-mode`: Optional.
 Used to enable JRuby's profiler for service startup and set it to one of the supported modes.
 The default value is `off`, but it can be set to one of `api`, `flat`, `graph`, `html`, `json`, `off`, and `service`.
 See [ruby-prof](https://github.com/ruby-prof/ruby-prof/blob/master/README.rdoc#reports) for details on what the various modes do.